 Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

-When this parasite goes unrecognized, patients don’t fully recover.
+When this parasite goes unrecognized, patients often do not fully recover.

 Babesia is transmitted by the same ticks that carry Borrelia burgdorferi.
-In some regions, up to 40% of patients may have both infections.
+Studies suggest that co-infection rates may be substantial in endemic regions.
+1,2

 For a broader overview, see our coinfections hub.